 House of Prime Rib has been open since the 1940s, and it’s as notorious as the name is ridiculous.
 Walking in here is like going to a Renaissance festival, except instead of jousting knights and turkey legs, it’s full of gigantic bottles of wine, pictures of royal guards, and a well-choreographed staff pushing around giant zeppelins full of meat.
-The waiting area is always packed with people standing two deep at the bar and you’ll see everyone from families celebrating to guys who come here once a month as an excuse to wear a suit to tourists who wandered in off the street hoping that they could eat like a British monarch for a night.
+The waiting area is always packed with people standing two deep at the bar and you’ll see everyone from families celebrating to tourists looking to eat like a British monarch for a night.
 It’s controlled chaos, but in the best possible way.

 You know what you’re here to eat, but when you open the menu, it’s still a bit shocking how few choices you have.
-A full dinner includes whatever meat you want, along with a few sides that have no idea what decade it is, like Yorkshire pudding, a baked potato, and creamed spinach.
-Overall, there are six entrees to pick from, five of which are different cuts of prime rib and a sixth option of fish that seems more like a joke than anything else.
+There are six entrees to pick from, five of which are different cuts of prime rib and a sixth option of fish, and sides like Yorkshire pudding, baked potatoes, and creamed spinach.
 You choose how much prime rib you want, how you’d like it cooked, and how thick you want it cut.
 Aside from the actual cooking, everything here is prepared table-side - salads spin over bowls of ice while dressing gets poured over them from as high as your server can reach, meat is carved and plated table-side, and baked potatoes are split and set up with all the fixings faster than you could even try to take a picture.